Passive cell body plays active roles in microalgal swimming via nonreciprocal interactions: Introduction

 \section{Introduction}

-The unicellular green alga \textit{C. reinhardtii} has been widely used as a model organism for studying various problems in fluid dynamics and cell biology~\citep{Goldstein2015}, such as tactic behaviors~\citep{Leptos2023}, flagellar dynamics~\citep{Quaranta2015,Sartori2016}, and single cell flow fields~\citep{Drescher2010,Wei2019,Wei2021}.
+The unicellular green alga \textit{Chlamydomonas reinhardtii} has been widely used as a model organism for studying various problems in fluid dynamics and cell biology~\citep{Goldstein2015}, such as tactic behaviors~\citep{Leptos2023}, flagellar dynamics~\citep{Quaranta2015,Sartori2016}, and single cell flow fields~\citep{Drescher2010,Wei2019,Wei2021}.
 The wild-type cell of \textit{C. reinhardtii} has two flagella anchored at the anterior side of the spheroidal cell body.
 During swimming, the two flagella beat approximately in a two-dimensional plane, with a breaststroke-like gait consisting of distinct power and recovery strokes.
 It is now well established that flagellar beating is driven by distributed molecular motors, a characteristic conserved across eukaryotic cells.
 Studies of the swimming mechanisms of green algae have inspired numerous designs of artificial flagella and microswimmers~\citep[see e.g.,][]{Diaz2021,Moreau2024}.

-The modeling of eukaryotic flagellar dynamics dates back to~\cite{Machin1958}, in which the bending waves of an elastic beam actuated at the boundary are solved.
-Although this boundary-driven model is a significant simplification of realistic flagellar dynamics, later developments reveal the effects of various physical elements on flagellar propulsion, such as flexibility~\citep{Wiggins98,Peng17}, swimmer geometry~\citep{Lauga07}, flagellar curvature~\citep{Liu20,Hu22}, and hydrodynamic interactions~\citep{Elfasi18,Hu24}.
-On the other hand, studies that combine mechanical models of flagellar deformation with molecular motor dynamics focus on how beating waveforms are regulated~\citep[see review][]{Gilpin20}.
+The analysis of eukaryotic flagellar dynamics often assumes a fixed flagellar base in space. \cite{Machin1958} solved the bending waves of an elastic beam actuated at the boundary.
+Although this boundary-driven assumption is a significant simplification of realistic flagellar dynamics, later developments reveal the effects of various physical elements on flagellar propulsion, such as effective flexibility~\citep{Wiggins98,Yu2006,Peng17}, swimmer geometry~\citep{Lauga07}, flagellar curvature~\citep{Liu20,Hu22}, and hydrodynamic interactions (HIs)~\citep{Elfasi18,Hu24}.
+On the other hand, studies that combine mechanical models of flagellar deformation with molecular motor dynamics focus on how beating waveforms are regulated~\citep[see the review by][]{Gilpin20}.